Skip to main content

 4

-For each tool in the plan, the agent checks the policy you’ve configured:
+For each action in the plan, the agent checks the setting you’ve configured:

-• auto — the tool runs immediately, no approval needed.
+• Auto-approve — runs immediately, no approval needed.

-• approval_needed — the agent must get technician approval before executing this tool.
+• Needs approval — the agent must get a technician’s sign-off before running this action.

-If every tool in the plan is auto, the agent executes the full plan and moves to the reply step.
-If any tool requires approval, the agent pauses and creates an approval request.
+If every action is Auto-approve, the agent runs the full plan and moves to the reply step.
+If any needs approval, the agent pauses and creates an approval request.

 5

-When all tools are auto, the agent executes the plan immediately and replies on the source ticket (or in the chat or call where the request came in) confirming what was done.
+When everything is Auto-approve, the agent runs the plan immediately and replies on the source ticket (or in the chat or call where the request came in) confirming what was done.

 6